No-deal Brexit equals food, fuel and drug shortages, says leaked report | DW | 18.08.2019

-A no-deal Brexit would jam British and European ports, leading to shortages in food, medicine and fuel, the latest United Kingdom government report suggested on Sunday.
+A no-deal Brexit would jam British ports, leading to shortages in food, medicine and fuel, the latest United Kingdom government report suggested on Sunday.

-Leaked to the Sunday Times, the forecast, which was commissioned for Prime Minister Boris Johnson and his Cabinet, warned that 85% of lorries using the main crossings between England and France "may not be ready" for French customs.
+Leaked to the Sunday Times, the forecast warned that 85% of lorries using the main crossings between England and France "may not be ready" for French customs.

-The report, codenamed Operation Yellowhammer, warned that disruption at ports could last for three months, prompting a decrease in the fresh food supply.
+The report, codenamed Operation Yellowhammer, said disruption at ports could last for three months, prompting a decrease in the fresh food supply.
 It says this could potentially lead to panic buying.

 The fresh warning comes as British Prime Minister Boris Johnson attempts to force Brussels to reopen negotiations on the Brexit deal agreed with his predecessor Theresa May.
-Johnson has insisted that Britain will leave the EU on October 31 with or without a deal.
+Johnson has insisted that the UK will leave the EU on October 31 with or without a deal.

 Read more: Boris Johnson to meet Macron, Merkel as Brexit uncertainty looms

-The leaked report predicted that border delays would lead to severe traffic disruption especially around the British capital, London, and southeast England, which could affect the distribution of fuel.
+The report forsaw that border delays would lead to severe traffic disruption especially around the British capital, London, and southeast England, which could affect the distribution of fuel.

-The report also predicted that a no-deal Brexit would impact the supply of medicine and medical supplies, many of which arrive into Britain from the European mainland.
+It also warned that a no-deal Brexit would impact the supply of medicine and medical supplies, many of which arrive into the UK from the European mainland.

 Read more: Jeremy Corbyn unveils plan to stop no-deal Brexit

+More than 100 lawmakers have called for an immediate recall of parliament so they can debate a no-deal Brexit.
+Parliament is currently on its summer recess and is not due to return until September 3.

-The minister in charge of coordinating no-deal Brexit preparations, Michael Gove, said later on Sunday the leaked documents were just a "worst-case scenario."
+The minister in charge of coordinating no-deal preparations, Michael Gove, insisted later on Sunday the leaked document was just a "worst-case scenario."

 He said on Twitter that very "significant steps have been taken in the last 3 weeks to